UmSenhorQualquer/pyforms/docs/api-documentation/basewidget.md

 }
 ```

-**Note:** Because a Python dictionary does not support order, we may use the format '[some characters]:[Tab name]' to order tabs.
-The generateTabs function will use the component [some characters] to order alfabetically the tabs.
+**Note:** To sort the dictionary elements, we can use the format '[some characters]:[Tab name]' to order the tabs.
+The generateTabs function will use the component [some characters] to order alphabetically the tabs.
 Only the component [Tab name] will be shown in the tab.

 ### generatePanel(formset)

-Used to construct a panel with forms Controls organization described in the BaseWidget._formset variable.
+Used to construct a panel with the organization of the Controls described in the BaseWidget._formset variable.
 Returns a QWidget with the forms Controls organization described in the parameter formset.

 **formset** - variable describing the organization of the forms Controls in the BaseWidget.

 Example:
 ```python
 [